amandahua17/rpmusic/README.md

 you and enjoy!
 The new playlist is propagated directly into your spotify, so that you can return to specific paces whenever you feel like it.

+Note: since we’re using Spotify’s developer API, they’re calculating the tempo of tracks to recommend, so a slower song might still correspond to a fast tempo if it hits the right beat.
+We’ve also determined that the tempo corresponding to a song is really an average, so a song that varies in tempo won’t be super accurate.

 Visit the app here: http://rpmusic.appspot.com